 Elsewhere, if the specifics of your interview are a bit of a blur and you don’t have any paperwork yet, it’s worth asking a member of the HR team how much your current pension contributions are.

-Your new employer will have to make a minimum contribution of 1% of your annual salary but, depending on the scheme, it might be possible to get more.
+In 2018/19, your new employer will have to make a minimum contribution of 2% of your annual salary but, depending on the scheme, it might be possible to get more.
 If your employer matches your contributions to a set amount, it’s well worth increasing how much you put in.

 Do you have any more tips to share?
 Tell us in the comments!